k0rventen/apple-health-grafana/README.md

 Head to __http://localhost:3000__, and log in with the grafana creds from the compose file (defaults to `admin`:`health`).

 You should see some graphs with metrics in them.
-3 dashboards are created by default:
+4 dashboards are created by default:
 - a generic one displaying every metric available,
-- a more refined one for specific metrics that are probably present , like walking distance, hearth related metrics..
+- a more refined one for specific metrics that are probably there like walking distance, hearth related metrics..
 - a workout routes one, that shows a GPS map of your outdoor routes (walking/running/biking).
 - a sleep tracking dashboard, that displays how much time/percentage is spent in each sleep category.